-Skills and work experience
+Work, skills and experience

 Find your perfect job

 The Oxford Careers Service’s CareerConnect platform, exclusive to Oxford University students, alumni and current research staff, lists hundreds of vacancies for volunteering, work experience, internships, and graduate opportunities.
 You can complete your profile to receive targeted emails about jobs, events and employers.
+The Careers Service run internship programmes (more information below) which are exclusive to Oxford University students, as well as advertising other internships and vacation schemes that you can work on during the vacations.

 Develop employability skills